The Hauraki Gulf Marine Park/Ko te Pataka kai o Tikapa Moana Te Moananui a Toi was established by special legislation in February 2000.

 Sea Change - Tai Timu Tai Pari

-A marine spatial plan, Sea Change - Tai Timu Tai Pari, is currently being developed for the Hauraki Gulf Marine Park.
+Sea Change - Tai Timu Tai Pari project is a project to develop a marine spatial plan for the Hauraki Gulf Marine Park.